DARLresearchlab/coinmarketcap-coin-info/README.md

 - For heavy scraping (over hundreds of coins), you may want to add random sleep intervals and use checkpoint saving to avoid losing progress.
 - Coin names may not always match OSS GitHub repositories directly, so link classification is essential.
 - Selenium scripts can be resource-intensive; ensure ChromeDriver is up-to-date.

+---
+## Results
+- All the merged coin data can be found in Meta_Coins_Data.csv.